wandb/weave/pr_todo.md

 - [ ] Odd Behavior: Only the main data view adapts to nested URI
 - [ ] (Future) FEAT: ObjectVersion Board listing Page
 - [ ] (Future) GAP: ObjectVersion "Open in Board" opens in old link
+- [ ] FEAT: Show outputs when narrowed to a single op version

 Needs Cleanup: